Education at the Amman Center

 For more information, and to learn about the application process, please visit the SEE-U website.

 In conjunction with Columbia’s Office of Global Programs and the Columbia Global Centers | Paris, the Amman Center holds an annual Arabic language program and the Columbia MENA Summer Institute in May-August.
 The programs are run by Taoufik Ben-Amor, Gordon Gray Jr. Senior Lecturer in Arabic Studies, and Madeleine Dobie, Professor of French and Romance Philology, who leads the cultural seminar.

-The nine-week intensive summer program offers a multi faceted introduction to the languages, culture, and history of the Middle East and North Africa.
-During the first part of the Columbia MENA Summer Institute, students spend time in Amman learning Arabic and attending seminars that examine the interrelatedness of the Mashrek and the Maghreb through various disciplines.The second part of the program takes place in Paris, whereby students continue to study Arabic and examine various themes.
-They are given the opportunity to learn Mashreki dialect in Amman and Maghrebi Darija in Paris.
-Both programs attract around 30 Columbia and non-Columbia undergraduate and graduate students, and a group of them who travel on to Paris.
-The feasibility of moving part of the program to Tunis, ideally in the summer of 2017, is currently under consideration.
+The nine-week intensive summer program offers a multi-faceted introduction to the languages, culture, and history of the Middle East and North Africa.
+During the first part of the Columbia MENA Summer Institute, students spend time in Amman learning Arabic and attending seminars that examine the interrelatedness of the Mashrek and the Maghreb dialects through various disciplines.The second part of the program takes place in Paris, whereby students continue to study Arabic and examine various themes.
+They are given the opportunity to learn Mashreki in Amman and Maghrebi Darija in Paris.
+Both programs attract around 30 Columbia and non-Columbia undergraduate and graduate students, with a group of them who travel on to Paris.

 For more information, please visit the Summer Arabic Language Program website.